fpvandoorn/LeanCourse24/README.md

 It might be tricky to get Lean running on a laptop that is more than 10 years old or on a chromebook, since Lean does use a moderate amount of recourses.
 You can still run Lean in your browser by using Codespaces or Gitpod, see the the instructions at the bottom of this file.

+* If you get errors such as `curl: (35) schannel` or `uncaught exception: no such file or directory (error code: 2)` take a look [here](https://leanprover-community.github.io/install/project.html#troubleshooting).

 <!-- If you don't have a suitable laptop, ask the instructor Lean on a university computer, make sure to use the `fmath` local user, and ask the teacher for the password.
 Then run `install_lean` in a terminal and follow the steps under `Get the course repository`. -->
 <!--
 ### Get new exercises

-If you have already followed the steps above, and want to get the latest exercises, open a terminal in your local copy of this repository (e.g. `cd LeanCourse23`) and then run `git pull`.
+If you have already followed the steps above, and want to get the latest exercises, open a terminal in your local copy of this repository (e.g. `cd LeanCourse24`) and then run `git pull`.
 This gives you the new exercises.

 **Update Nov 7**: I updated the version of mathlib used in this project.
 This time, after running `git pull` do the following:
 * Close VSCode (if you have it open)
-* In your terminal, in the `LeanCourse23` folder, run `lake exe cache get!` (or `~/.elan/bin/lake exe cache get!` if `lake` cannot be found).
+* In your terminal, in the `LeanCourse24` folder, run `lake exe cache get!` (or `~/.elan/bin/lake exe cache get!` if `lake` cannot be found).
 * Wait until the command finishes with downloading and decompressing.
 If you get an error, run it again.
 * Now you can reopen VSCode and Lean should work again. -->